Akuukis/screeps-bot-brave/README.md

 ## Vision

 * **Is fun to own and watch.** It reports what it does so user can be aware of otherwise invisible decisions and actions.
-Users can modify few memory variables to turn on/off whatever he wan't to focus on.
+Users can modify few memory variables to turn on/off whatever he want to focus on.
 * **Is conceptually effective.** It runs on ideas like decentralization, self-reflection, demand-supply market and more to come.
 * **Is social.** It allies with other colonies that has the same script, cooperates with them economically and make joint military campaigns.
 * **Is error-prone.** Nothing in world should surprise AI except API patches.
-And if user messed up with Memory it may detect and solve it, or go crazy, give funny warnings and eventually deal with it, but it will never throw the same error more than once.
+And if user messed up with Memory it may detect and solve it, or go crazy, give funny warnings and eventually deal with it.
+AI shall never throw the same error twice.
 * **Is CPU and RAM efficient.** It does things as caching, heuristics, function prioritizing and deferred tasks across ticks.
 The technical stuff under-the-hood has to be good also.
 * **Is scalable.** It has the same code and works as well as just spawned or managing 10 rooms.
 * **Is understandable.** Has good documentation, clear code, meaningful variable names, to-the-point comments and etc. Devs and to-be-devs are here not onlyu to have fun, but also to learn something.
 So let's make it easy and fun, too.

+## Roadmap

+Currently I am only putting down to text and testing all ideas.
+Code mismatch with documentation in most parts, and there are several obsolete and broken parts.
+Also code contains unrelated basic logic to survive and make testing easier.
+I expect to move to organized developing somewhat soon, feel free to jump in to discuss concepts through issues or email.

+1. Put down concepts into notes and probably test them (focus on *conceptual effectiveness*)
+2. Make-it-work not to die off on its own (focus on *scalability*)
+3. Make-it-work using infrastructure (focus on *scalability*)
+4. Make-it-work defending (focus on *scalability*)
+5. Make-it-work scouting & expanding (focus on *scalability*)
+6. Make-it-work aggression & conquering (focus on *scalability*)
+7. Make-it-work diplomacy (focus on *scalability*)
+8. Rewrite notes into documentation and inline comments (focus on *understandable*)
+9. Review & improve concepts (focus on *conceptual effectiveness*)
+10. Make-it-work anything new (focus on *scalability*)
+11. Improvements & make-it-work Adis - Automatic Debugging & Isolation System (focus on *error-prone*)
+12. Improvements & make-it-work MUI - Memory based User Interface (focus on *fun*)
+13. Improvements and finish 100% expected functionality (focus on *CPU and RAM efficiency*)
+14. Together build wonder worth 161.8mil energy in public server (focus on *fun*)

 ## How to participate